Paternity Issues in a Las Vegas Divorce

 Dedicated Las Vegas Divorce Attorney

 Our knowledgeable Las Vegas child custody attorneys can help you deal with any paternity, custody, or other parentage questions in your Las Vegas divorce matter.
-Our State Bar of Nevada Board Certified divorce lawyers have years of experience handling all manner of marital law issues.
+Our expert divorce lawyers have years of experience handling all manner of marital law issues.
 We stand ready to help you defend your rights and protect your family.
 Our legal team is prepared to handle even the most complex and sensitive divorce issues.
-Both Jennifer V. Abrams and Vincent Mayo offer courtesy phone consultations at no charge.
-Call 702-222-4021 to speak directly with one of them about your important issues.
+Our Las Vegas divorce attorneys will speak with you directly regarding a consultation.
+Call our office at 702-222-4021 to speak with one of them and see if what we offer is right for you.

 Business Ownership in Divorce Proceedings